BridgesUNCC/BridgesUNCC.github.io/_posts/2014-08-02-data-acquisition.md

 # Reference

-Currently, all three sources, Twitter, Movies, and Actors can be reached via one static method: Bridge.getAssociations. getAssociations takes one parameter, but it has two parts.
-The first is the name of the provider and the second is the name of the user or item.
-The results from getAssociations are of the same format.
-It seems awkward at first but it is relatively easy to use and will be helpful later.

-{% highlight java %}
-// Possible identifiers include: "twitter.com/Joey", "actor/Tom Hanks", and "movie/Top Gun"
-// 10 is how many followers to retrieve at most List<String> associations = Bridge.getAssociations("provider name/item name", 10);

-// This allows convenient iteration as well: for (String follower : Bridge.getAssociations("twitter.com/Joey")) {
-    System.out.println(follower + "follows Joey");
-}
-{% endhighlight %}

 ## Twitter

-You can also get a user's followers specifically.
-You still need to use the same identifiers, and it will return the same identifiers, for consistency.
-The only difference is a tiny reduction in delay and a different method name.
+You can retrieve the followers of a Twitter user via a simple static method and the Follower type.
+You have a choice between the Twitter-specific alias "followers" and an overloaded method "getAssociations".
+In either case, you provide two arguments, the Twitter user whose followers you want to know, and the maximum number of Followers to retrieve (up to 200).

 {% highlight java %}
+Follower root = new Follower("Joey");
-for (String follower : Bridge.followers("twitter.com/Joey", 15)) {
+for (Follower follower : Bridge.followers(root, 15)) {
-    System.out.println(follower + "follows Joey");
+    System.out.println(follower + " follows " + root);
 }
 {% endhighlight %}

 The most major concern with the Twitter source, which exists whether it is called as "followers" or as "getAssociations", is the very small quota.
 You only get 15 queries every 15 minutes.
 The results are cached, so that repeated queries for the same users' followers do not count against your quota.
-This way, you will be able to get an ever-expandin graph.
+This way, you will be able to get an ever-expanding graph.

 ## Actors and Movies

 Actors' filmographies and Movies' casts go hand in hand.
-You can use them interchangably with getAssociations, which may be helpful in generating and using graphs based on them.
+You can query each, perhaps to find the degrees of Kevin Bacon or something similar.
+Note that Actors and Movies are distinct types even though the queries are similar, so as to prevent confusion.

 {% highlight java %}
-List<String> cast = Bridge.actors("movie/Top Gun", 15);
+List<Actor> cast = Bridge.actors(new Movie("Top Gun"), 15);
-List<String> filmography = Bridge.movies("movie/Tom Hanks", 3);
+List<Movie> filmography = Bridge.movies(new Actor("Tom Hanks"), 3);
 {% endhighlight %}